feelinglovelynow/feelinglovelynow/src/lib/global/dgraph/README.md

 ## ❤️ transaction.mutate({ mutation, remove, commitNow }: DgraphMutationOptions): Promise\<DgraphResponse\>
-* Sends a mutation to dgraph cloud instance
+* Sends a mutation to a dgraph cloud instance
 * Only accepts `rdf` triples syntax
 * If `commitNow` is true we tell dgraph in this mutation api call that this is the last query or mutation coming from this transation
 ```ts